open-cloud/xos/docs/dev/sync_arch.md

 This order is implied by the dependencies described in the previous section.
 For example, if a host model depends on an interface model, then it is guaranteed that the actuator of a host will execute only when the actuator of the corresponding interface has completed successfully.
-Note that this sequencing guarantee does not apply to watchers.
-The watchers for a model are executed in an arbitrary order.

 Outside of the ordering mandated by dependencies in the data model, operations may be rearranged randomly, or to favor the concurrent scheduling of actuators.